angelopolotto/XMenuTestJASidePanels/README.md

 # XMenuTestJASidePanels
-Project created to reproduce the JASide Panel on iPhone devices.
+Project created to reproduce the JASide Panel bug on iPhone devices.